Indirect Spend data deep dive…

 However, indirect spend category data is not as easily accessible as we might like.
 Ask yourself the following questions:

-1. How deep can I dive into my category data?
+1. How deep can I dive into my Indirect Spend data?

-Typically when procurement category managers are asked how deep they can dive into their category the answer is usually very deep for strategic spend categories, however for Indirect Tail Spend categories the answer is usually not very deep at all.
+Typically when procurement category managers are asked how deep they can dive into their Spend data the answer is usually very deep for strategic spend categories, however for Indirect Spend data the answer is usually not very deep at all.
 In fact, on Tail Spend specifically, many Indirect Category managers do not even know their total spend.

-In this case there is a need to capture the data in real time in the first instance.
+In this case there is a need to capture the Indirect Spend data in real time in the first instance.

-2. Can I base decisions on the data when I get the detail?
+2. Can I base decisions on the Indirect Spend data when I get the detail?

-In this case there is a need to have data analysis tools and views on what is happening in real time, in the current period, as well as an historical view.
+For Indirect Spend data there is a need to have data analysis tools and views on what is happening in real time, in the current period, as well as this historical view.

 3. How much resource is expended in my category throughout the organisation